.

 There is a difference between summarizing your research source-by-source versus synthesizing source material and providing analysis that makes sense of multiple sources while offering a new, original perspective.
 Instead of discussing one source at a time, find patterns among sources.
 On which points do they align or differ?
 Sources A, D, and F might take a similar stance, while Sources B and C disagree.
 Now offer your interpretation about why they disagree and explain how this evidence supports your thesis.

-6. Write the introduction and conclusion.
+6. Write the first draft.

 How to write an introduction for a research paper.